I am a researcher and data scientist

 I am a researcher and data scientist with training in the field of International Relations and interests in politics, conflict, development, and diplomacy.
 I am currently a Lecturer at Baylor University in Waco, Texas.
-Previously, I have taught at the George Washington University in Washington, D.C.
-Previously, I spent three years as an Assistant Professor at the Jindal School of International Affairs at O.P.
+Previously, I have taught at the George Washington University in Washington, D.C., O.P.
 Jindal Global University in Sonipat, India, and the University of Southern California in Los Angeles, CA.

 I am Hungarian by origin, French by birth, American by education, and also spent formative years in Cambodia and Tanzania.
 I received my B.A. from Dartmouth College in 2006, my M.A. from King’s College London in 2007, and my Ph.D. from the University of Southern California in 2016 for a dissertation titled Taking Orders from Brussels?
 External Actors and Regional Organizations in the Developing World.